Jean de Forcade de Biaix: Marriage

-Jean de Forcade de Biaix was married on 15 April 1697 at the French Cathedral in Berlin, on the order of Frederick III Prince-elector of Brandenburg, by Pastor Bancelin, Senior, with the Baroness Juliane von Honstedt, aka Juliane von Hohnstädt, from the noble house of Erdeborn.
-Juliane was the daughter of Royal Prussian Major General Quirin, Erbherr (Allod) von Honstedt, Herr of Sulzau, Weikenburg and Erdeborn, aka Quirin, Freiherr von Hohnstädt, (1640–1699) and his wife Maria Magdalena Streiff von Lauenstein, of Falkenau, Diedenhosten and Bacour (1647–1697).
+Jean de Forcade de Biaix was married on 15 April 1697 at the French Cathedral in Berlin, on the order of Frederick III Prince-elector of Brandenburg, by Pastor Bancelin, Senior, with the Baroness Juliane von Honstedt, a.k.a.
+Juliane von Hohnstädt, from the noble house of Erdeborn.
+Juliane was the daughter of Royal Prussian Major General Quirin, Erbherr (Allod) von Honstedt, Herr of Sulzau, Weikenburg and Erdeborn, a.k.a.
+Quirin, Freiherr von Hohnstädt, (1640–1699) and his wife Maria Magdalena Streiff von Lauenstein, of Falkenau, Diedenhosten and Bacour (1647–1697).

 Jean de Forcade de Biaix was said to have also maintained a mistress at the royal court by the name of Mademoiselle la Letti a Governess to Friederike Sophie Wilhelmine of Prussia, that he apparently shared with Philippe Forneret, an elder of the French Temple in Luisenstaft (l'Église de Köpenick), then pastor of the French Temple in Berlin-Friedrichstadt, and later a Conseiller to the King in his Consistoire Supérieur.
 La Letti was the daughter of an Italian monk who had run away from his monastery and settled in Holland.
 She was infamous for having beaten Friederike Sophie Wilhelmine of Prussia throughout her youth, until she was finally discovered and dismissed.